SkitzoZzz/GTA5-Enhanced-Solo-Session-and-Loading-Screen-Bypasser/README.md

 This script will temporarily pause your game upon pressing f9 (or preferred keybind) for 10 seconds and auto resume it.
 This results in a solo public session and skipping any infinite loading screens.
 AutoHotKey is required to run this script <3

-You only need the AHK file.
-The exe file is just there bc why not lol

 On line 3, the default keybind is set to F9.
 Able to change it to whatever u want

 If you want the program to auto start on windows launch, here's how to do that.